Margo Timmins: Personal life

-She lives in Toronto with her husband Graham Henderson and their son.
-However, she likes to spend most of her time at their 100-year-old farmhouse in Grey County, Ontario.
+She lived in Toronto with her husband attorney Graham Henderson and their son as of 2004.
+However, the family also owned a 100-year-old farmhouse in Grey County, Ontario where they enjoyed much of their time.
 Henderson has represented Cowboy Junkies in legal matters.

 She is a fan of Bruce Springsteen.

 In 2009, she released a solo studio album of cover versions, Margo's Corner: Ty Tyrfu Sessions, Volume 1.

 Honours

 In 2016, she was made a member of the Order of Ontario.